svstuff/systemverilog/README.md

 [![Build Status](https://travis-ci.org/misfornoyd/systemverilog.png?branch=master)](https://travis-ci.org/misfornoyd/systemverilog)

 Parser for SystemVerilog 2012.
-Can be used for e.g. checking the style against a coding standard (except it doesn't work yet).
+Can be used for e.g. checking the style against a coding standard.

 Disclaimer
 ----------

-This is very much a work-in-progress, and is not ready for serious use.
+This is very much a work-in-progress, and it is entirely possible that it will eat your testbench and melt your hard drive.

+Ok, that's not very likely, but it will probably fail to parse valid systemverilog for lots of real code bases.
+That said, it does work for the examples I have access to.

 Status
 ------